urlsalimbot/pa-chatbot/README.md

-# Personal Assistant Chatbot
+# Groggo

-A web-based personal assistant chatbot built with Flask, PostgreSQL, and a third-party LLM API.
+Groggo is your personal assistant chatbot with memory.
+It remembers your preferences and facts, and helps you with tasks and questions in a friendly, dinosaur-themed interface.

 ## Features